Program Policies

 Academic Appeal Process

 Students may appeal any academic decision believed to be arbitrary, capricious, or unfair.
 A student’s mere dissatisfaction with a grade or decision is not grounds for an appeal.
 For an appeal to have merit, there must be some evidence that the student has been treated inappropriately with regard to the administration of the university’s policies and procedures.
-The appeal process is published and readily available to student prior to and upon matriculation in the UMHB Graduate Catalog.
+The academic appeal process is published and readily available to students prior to and upon matriculation in the UMHB Graduate Catalog.

 Reporting Discrimination (including harassment) to University Authorities